sweetbbak/Containers-for-dummies/README.md

 ## Containers for dummies

+_Disclaimer_
-<i>Disclaimer<\i> I am an dummy myself, this is how someone like myself understands
-a concept that seems a lot more complex than it really is.
+I am an dummy myself, this is how someone like myself understands a concept that seems a lot more complex than it really is.
 Containers are awesome but the current ecosystem around them is NOT simple whatsoever, and finding answers in plain English is next to impossible.

 So, with my limited understanding, in programming and in containers...
 I will try my best to make a simple explanation so that anyone can get the basic idea (including myself) I have less than a year of experience with Linux, programming and containers.

-<b>Containers<\b>
+**Containers**
 Containers are deceptively simple things.
 Go ahead and run: